Single sign-on

 Requirements

-• Your store must me on a Scale plan
+• Your store must me on scale plan of Recurpay

-You can enable Single sign-on functionality on a store from the Recurpay dashboard.
+You can enable single sign-on functionality on your store from the Recurpay dashboard.

-1. From your Recurpay dashboard, go to Settings -> General
+1. Log in to your Recurpay dashboard and navigate to Settings > General

-⚠️ Make sure you keep your secret private to reduce security risks.
+⚠️ Make sure you keep your token private to ensure safety.

 Parameters